For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Deliver a spoken presentation in Chinese to convey information, ideas and opinions.
+- Deliver a spoken presentation in Chinese to convey information, ideas, opinions and explanations

-- Use Chinese script to convey information, ideas and opinions.
+- Use Chinese script to convey information, ideas, opinions and reasons

 Assessment